cattrima/OpticsLibSim/README.md

 2. Build this project

-From the project root (OpticsSimLib) mkdir build cd build cmake ..
+From the project root (OpticsLibSim) mkdir build cd build cmake ..